 2012-13: Auger was one of five players to skate in all 68 games for Guelph and played a key two-way role for the Storm in his second season.
 He scored 16 goals with 17 assists and was +5 with 39 penalty minutes.
 Guelph was once again fourth in the Midwest Division despite finishing with 16 more points than in 2011-12.
 Auger had no points nor penalty minutes and was -1 in the five-game playoff series with Kitchener.
 In his second year of draft eligibility, Auger was not among the 210 North American skaters listed in Central Scouting’s final rankings.
 He was selected by Los Angeles in the fourth round (103rd overall) of the 2013 NHL Draft.

-Auger is most notable for his tremendous size at 6'7.
-He puts the body to good use and has strong puck possession skills.
-He has a limited offensive upside and an average skating ability, but you cannot teach size and he has a decent and developing defensive-zone game.
+Auger is most notable for his tremendous size and he puts his body to good use and has strong puck possession skills.
+He has a limited offensive upside and an average skating ability but you cannot teach size and he has a decent and developing defensive-zone game.

 Auger attended training camp with the Kings and signed a three-year entry-level contract with Los Angeles in October 2014.
 He is spending the 2014-15 season with Kings AHL affiliate Manchester.
 He is a boom or bust pick but the early returns are encouraging as he's played a strong two-way game and chipped into the attack as a 20-year-old playing pro hockey for the first time.
 Auger is a huge player with the physical capability to be a handful at any level but he has to round out the skills to go along with that size.